MacToxa/Cubic-Fruits/README.md

    - Shigan
      - Good melee
    - Kami-e
-     - An alternative to Observation Haki?
+     - (?)
+An alternative to Observation Haki
    - Rokuogan
      - Final upgrade to Shigan?
 - Mastery